lindsey98/liuruofan/_pages/about.md

 My research interest is AI’s application in Web Security.

 ### News
+🍋 Our work, "Less Defined Knowledge and More True Alarms: Reference-based Phishing Detection without a Pre-defined Reference List." has been accepted by USENIX Security 2024!
-🍋🍋 Our work, "PhishDecloaker: Detecting CAPTCHA-cloaked Phishing Websites via Hybrid Vision-based Interactive Models." has been accepted by USENIX Security 2024!
+🍋 Our work, "PhishDecloaker: Detecting CAPTCHA-cloaked Phishing Websites via Hybrid Vision-based Interactive Models." has been accepted by USENIX Security 2024!
 Congratulations to Xiwen!

 ### Selected Publications
 <table  style="width:100%">